-5.1 Actors in the Management of the Human resource in State Corporations
+5.1 Actors in the management of the Human Resource in State Corporations

-State Corporations and other Semi-Autonomous Government Agencies are managed within the framework that supports Government Service Delivery and are therefore accountable within established mechanisms that include the following players:
+State Corporations are managed within the framework that supports Government service delivery and are therefore accountable within established mechanisms that include the following players:

-- (i) The National Treasury under the Public Finance Management Act; for the provision and accountability of the funds; - (ii) The Parent Ministry for policy and coordination of mandate and delivery; - (iii) The Public Service Commission, in accordance with Article 234 of the Constitution, for overall human resource management and development; performance management; promotion, evaluation and reporting on National Values and Principles of Governance and the Values and Principles of Public Service;
+- (i) The National Treasury under the Public Finance Management Act for the provision and accountability of the funds; - (ii) The Parent Ministry for policy and coordination of mandate and delivery; - (iii) The Public Service Commission, in accordance with Article 234 of the Constitution, for overall human resource management and development; performance management; promotion, evaluation and reporting on National Values and Principles of Governance and the Values and Principles of Public Service; - (iv) The Ministry responsible for Public Service for coordination of uniform norms and standards in human resource management or as may be delegated; - (v) The Salaries and Remuneration Commission in accordance with Article 230 of the Constitution; and - (vi) Other Government entities that have specific mandates assigned by the Constitution or National Legislation.

-- (iv) The Ministry responsible for Public Service for coordination of uniform norms and standards in human resource management or as may be delegated; - (v) The Salaries and Remuneration Commission in accordance with Article 230 of the Constitution; and - (vi) Other Government entities that have specific mandates assigned by the Constitution or National Legislation.
+5.2 Development and Submission of Human Resource Management Instruments for

-5.2 Development and Submission of Human Resource Instruments for Approval
+Approval

-The following steps shall guide State Corporations in submission of human resource instruments for approval:
+The following steps shall guide State Corporations in submission of their human resource management instruments to the Commission for approval:

-Step1: Development of the Draft Instruments
+Step1: Development of the Draft Human Resource Management Instruments

-The State Corporation develops Draft Human Resource Instruments.
-The instruments will be developed in a consultative manner including the participation of all players who may be affected by the implementation of the same, such as employees, the unions and other employee representatives and Boards/Councils.
+The State Corporation develops Draft Human Resource Management Instruments.
+The instruments will be developed in a consultative manner including the participation of all players who may be affected by implementation of the Instruments, such as employees, the trade unions and other employee representatives and Boards/Councils.